HomeoProject/Homeo/SearchService/README.md

 # Search Service

+## About

-This is a microservice responsible for search among constructors of Homeo application.
-The application classically uses Java, Spring, JPA, RabbitMQ, PostgreSQL, etc..
-The module was supposed to use ElasticSearch or another search engine, but for now we are sticking to PostgreSQL.
+Search Service is a microservice responsible for facilitating searches among constructors within the Homeo application.
+It enables users to efficiently search for constructors based on various criteria.

+This service uses Java 17, Spring Boot, JPA, RabbitMQ, Feign clients, Auth0 as Idp provider, and more.

+While initially intended to utilize ElasticSearch or another search engine for enhanced search capabilities, the module currently relies on PostgreSQL for search functionality.